ULHPC/tutorials/README.md

 (node)$> cd $SCRATCH/bioinfo_tutorial
 ```

 Now we also need to tell snakemake that it has multiple cores available and can run steps multithreaded or run multiple tasks in parallel.
-This is done with `-j` option followed by the number of available cores (e.g. the number of cores you have reserved if you run it interactively).
+This is done with the  `-j` option followed by the number of available cores (e.g. the number of cores you have reserved if you run it interactively).

 ```bash
 (node)$> snakemake -j 4 -pr --use-conda bowtie2/INPUT-TC1-ST2-D0.12.bam